Renard (Stravinsky): Scoring

 Ensemble: flute (doubling piccolo), oboe (doubling cor anglais), clarinet (doubling E♭ clarinet), bassoon, 2 horns, trumpet, percussion (timpani, triangle, tambourine with bells, tambourine without bells, cylindrical drum, cymbals, bass drum), cimbalom (or piano), 2 violins, viola, cello and double-bass.

 Translations

 The French translation by C. F. Ramuz appears in the original vocal score.
 A German translation by Rupert Koller is in the Chester study score and an English translation by Rollo H. Myers in the current vocal score bears the copyright date 1956.
-It is somewhat modified on the Stravinsky conducts Stravinsky recording; a more though-going revision heard on Robert Craft's 2005 recording is offered as the composer's own.
+It is somewhat modified on the Stravinsky conducts Stravinsky recording; a more thoroughgoing revision heard on Robert Craft's 2005 recording is offered as the composer's own.
 Later, however, he told Craft: "I prefer to hear [it] in Russian or not at all."

 Discrepancies

 There are many discrepancies between full and vocal scores, particularly the PV's extra bass drum beat at the beginning, the study score's downbeat at the start of the allegro (not heard on Stravinsky's recording), the rebarring between figures 21 and 22, and the PV's missing third beat of the bassoon before figure 24.